mdn/content/files/en-us/web/api/securepaymentconfirmationrequest/index.md

 - `timeout`
   - : The number of milliseconds before the request to sign the transaction details times out.
 At most 1 hour.
 - `payeeName` {{optional_inline}}
   - : The display name of the payee that this SPC call is for (e.g., the merchant).
-Optional, may be provided alongside or instead of payeeOrigin.
+Optional, may be provided alongside or instead of `payeeOrigin`.
 - `payeeOrigin`
   - : The origin of the payee that this SPC call is for (e.g., the merchant).
 Optional, may be provided alongside or instead of payeeName.
 - `extensions`